Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion: Implementation and Experiment Details

 \subsection{Training Environment and Computational Overhead}

-All experiments were conducted on a server equipped with a single NVIDIA H100 GPU with 80~GB of VRAM and 128~GB of system memory.
-Unless otherwise specified, all models were trained and evaluated under identical hardware, software, and optimization settings to ensure fair runtime comparisons.
+All experiments were conducted on workstations equipped with NVIDIA RTX 4090 GPUs.
+Unless otherwise specified, each timing experiment was performed under the same single-GPU setting, with identical software, optimization, and data-loading configurations for the baseline and its \regName-augmented counterpart.

-\regName is implemented as a lightweight regularization module applied to intermediate modality embeddings and introduces no additional trainable parameters.
-Its intra-modal dispersion term requires pairwise distance computations within each modality, while the inter-modal anchoring term enforces sample-level alignment across modalities.
-Both terms are implemented using fully vectorized tensor operations and are activated only during training, incurring no additional cost at inference time.
+\regName is implemented as a lightweight training-time regularization module applied to intermediate modality-wise embeddings.
+It introduces no additional trainable parameters and is disabled during inference.
+The intra-modal dispersion term involves pairwise distance computations within each modality, while the inter-modal anchoring term operates on paired cross-modal embeddings.
+Both terms are implemented with fully vectorized tensor operations.

-Table~\ref{tab:runtime_crema_ks} and~\ref{tab:runtime_XRF} reports the average per-epoch training time on representative benchmarks, comparing the baseline models with their counterparts augmented by \regName.
-Across datasets of different scales and modality compositions, \regName introduces only a modest increase in training time, remaining well within practical limits on modern GPU hardware.